-EWON can help if you have a complaint about your electricity, gas or water connection – this could either relate to problems experienced with getting a new connection, or an issue with an existing connection.
+EWON can help if you have a complaint about your electricity, gas or water connection – this could relate to problems experienced with getting a new connection or to an issue with an existing connection.
 We can investigate your complaint, try to negotiate between you and your supplier, provide new connection advice and referral information.

 Please note the following:

-- Electricity connections: Depending on where you live, and whether you are classified as an urban or rural customer, or a developer, you may be liable for the costs of connecting or extending the network to your property, and ongoing maintenance or upgrade costs
+New connections – Depending on where you live, and whether you are classified as an urban or rural customer, or a developer, you may be liable for the costs of connecting or extending the network to your property, and ongoing maintenance or upgrade costs

-- Gas connections: In areas where supply is not currently available, you may have to pay for the costs of extending the existing network to your property.
+New connections – In areas where supply is not currently available, you may have to pay for the costs of extending the existing network to your property.
 If the new connection requires a main road to be excavated to connect your property to the gas mains under the street, this can incur additional charges.

-- Water connections: For new developments and connections you may have to pay a developer charge, which can sometimes run into tens of thousands of dollars.
+New connections – For new developments and connections you may have to pay a developer charge, which can sometimes run into tens of thousands of dollars.

 Water rates charged before the connection was complete